top of page

 If you have minor children it is imperative for you to: 1) name guardians of your children in a Last Will and Testament; and 2) create a Trust to name the person(s) to manage and distribute (with your rules and suggestions) the inheritance to your children.
 Remember, a Will must go through probate whereas a Trust avoids probate.
 While the appointment of guardians for your children will require a probate court, management of your children's inheritance is best left outside of court and under your rules from a Trust.

 If a Trust is placed inside of a Will it is called a "Testamentary Trust" and does not avoid probate.
+A Revocable or Living Trust is a separate document (not inside of a Will) and avoids probate.
 Moreover, most Testamentary Trusts (and many Living Trusts) do not contain all of the vital protections that will make sure your children's inheritance stays with them.
 CompleteMyEstatePlan.com can guide you through setting up both of these documents offering suggestions and providing the top tier, law firm quality documents from our legal professionals.

 If you have a trust and you are married, your spouse will still have instant control over the trust assets.
 If you are single, your named trustee will immediately step in to manage your assets until you are no longer incapacitated– then you regain control instantly!
 Moreover, CompleteMyEstatePlan.com ensures your trust has all the protections available to protect the inheritance for your heirs - this is the most important and most overlooked aspect of a quality trust.